home-assistant/home-assistant.io/source/_components/vacuum.mqtt.markdown

 ### {% linkable_title Retrofitting a non-wifi vacuums %}
 - Retrofitting your old Roomba with an ESP8266.
 [This repo](https://github.com/johnboiles/esp-roomba-mqtt) provides MQTT client firmware.
-- In you own a non-wifi Neato, you can refer to [This repo](https://github.com/jeroenterheerdt/neato-serial) that uses a Raspberry Pi to retrofit an old Neato.
+- In you own a non-wifi Neato, you can refer to [this repo](https://github.com/jeroenterheerdt/neato-serial) that uses a Raspberry Pi to retrofit an old Neato.